Entradas de] Personal administrativo

 What is a USB PCB?

 A USB PCB refers to the design process of integrating USB interfaces and related electronic components onto a PCB.
 The USB (Universal Serial Bus) is a widely used standard for connecting computers and external devices, facilitating rapid data transfer and device connectivity through USB ports.
-The USB interface allows users to connect various devices, such as mice, teclados, printers, and external hard drives, to computers.
+The USB interface allows users to connect various devices, such as mice, teclados, impresoras, and external hard drives, to computers.
 It employs differential signaling for high-speed data transmission and features hot-swapping and plug-and-play capabilities.

 Types of USB Interfaces